0021 - Merge Two Sorted Lists (Easy)

 We create a head and tail pointer.

-The head pointer is created so that we can keep track of the beginning element of our list and return it in O(1)O(1) Firstly we check if either of the linked list list1list1 or list2list2 is empty if it is then we simply return the non-empty list Now we compare the first element of both the list in order to find out our beginning element of the merged linked list We set head and tail pointer to the above-obtained element and increase the list1list1 or list2list2 pointer to the next element accordingly.
+The head pointer is created so that we can keep track of the beginning element of our list and return it in Firstly we check if either of the linked list or is empty if it is then we simply return the non-empty list Now we compare the first element of both the list in order to find out our beginning element of the merged linked list We set head and tail pointer to the above-obtained element and increase the or pointer to the next element accordingly.

 Now, we run a while loop until any of the list terminates.